 Responding to other posts

 An informative title will help, but also consider including in your reply a quotation from the original message that you’re responding to.
 If the original message is lengthy, cut out what is not relevant to your response.
-And if the original has many paragraphs, you could place your comments between the paragraphs to give readers the context for your ideas (Vonderwell, 2003).
+If the original has many paragraphs, you could place your comments in bold between the paragraphs to give readers the context for your ideas (Vonderwell, 2003).